detools/eslint-config-vue/README.md

 ## Changelog

+- 2.4.1 — Fixed annoying error about range by turning off a couple of rules
 - 2.4.0 — Parser changed from babel-eslint to @babel/eslint-parser
 - 2.3.0 — Moved to eslint-plugin-vue@next
 - 2.2.0 — Moved to ESLint 7